-As for food security, from the point of view of family farmers, in the seven municipalities surveyed, they have contributed to ensuring healthy eating for public school students, as highlighted in Figure 3.
+As for food security, in the view of family farmers, in the seven municipalities surveyed, they have contributed to ensuring healthy food for students in public schools, as highlighted in Figure 3.

-The terms "people", "sanitary", "food", "deliver", "school", "demand", "control", "family farmer", "contribute", "hygiene" and "food safety", show the promotion of Food and Nutritional Security, developed in the context of the PNAE.
-The close relationship between food security and PNAE is an essential initiative to ensure that students have access to healthy and adequate food during their school journey.
-In other words, the PNAE plays a fundamental role in the realization of this right to school meals, as established in the sixth guideline of Article 2 of Law No. 11.947, of June 16, 2009 (Brasil, 2009).
-This guideline highlights the importance of ensuring food and nutrition security for students, with equal access, taking into account biological differences between ages and health conditions, as well as meeting the specific needs of those who are in social vulnerability (Brasil, 2023).
-Thus, it is important to emphasize that the right to school feeding is a public policy developed in many countries, including Brazil, where the FNDE plays a fundamental role in promoting food and nutritional security for students, by investing resources in the purchase of food directly from family farmers.
+The terms "people", "sanitary", "food", "deliver", "school", "demand", "control", "family farmer", "contribute", "hygiene" and "food security", show the promotion of Food and Nutrition Security, developed in the context of the PNAE.
+The close relationship between food security and the PNAE is an essential initiative to ensure that students have access to healthy and adequate food during their school day.
+In other words, the PNAE plays a fundamental role in the realization of this right to school meals, as established in the sixth guideline of Article 2, of Law No. 11.947, of June 16, 2009 (Brasil, 2009).
+This guideline highlights the importance of ensuring food and nutritional security for students, with equal access, taking into account biological differences between ages and health conditions, as well as meeting the specific needs of those who are socially vulnerable (Brasil, 2023).
+Thus, it is important to reinforce that the right to school meals is a public policy developed in many countries, including Brazil, where the FNDE has a fundamental role in promoting the food and nutritional security of students, by investing resources in the purchase of food directly from family farmers.